Wired Connection Klipper Configuration

 lsusb

-If multiple IDs appear, select the appropriate ID based on your mainboard's MCU model.
+If multiple IDs appear, please select the corresponding ID based on your mainboard's MCU model.

-Fill in the USB ID into the Configuration
+Fill in the USB ID into the configuration

 -